 85% of survey respondents have the intention to return to France as tourists in the future.

 70% indicated their study experience would compel them to purchase French products.
 Nearly 80% stated it would increase their desire to work with French companies.

 This trend is great news for language school owners.
 Of course, there is the benevolent factor of contributing to your country’s economy.
 But, it’s also impressive that language schools are a profitable business that may influence an entire economy.
 Is it really true, though?
 Are language schools profitable?
 Absolutely.
 Language instruction is a multi-billion dollar industry.
 There is money in education!
 Is your language school reaping the full benefits of the fruitful market?
 Read on to learn how to make your language school profitable.

 Get Creative with Your Language School’s Business Model

-The answer to making money as a language school owner is all about building a school business model that maximizes profit.
-Most private schools operate under the same simple model — students enroll and pay a fee for a fixed period.
+The answer to making money as a language school owner is all about building a school business model or plan that maximizes profit.
+Most private schools operate under the same simple business model — students enroll and pay a fee for a fixed period.
 They take lessons in a physical classroom with a teacher.
 The product being sold — classroom learning.
 But what happens if you push beyond that?

 There are other ways to operate a school that optimizes both profit and student learning.
 If your current business plan not working, it is time to look at other options.
 And there are plenty.
 Think about the business models for schools below, as described by Terry Phillips in El Gazette, an international ELT newspaper.
 This may be the change you need to make to produce the business results you desire.